 Primitive Firearms Season

-1. Rifles or pistols, .44 caliber minimum, or shotguns 10 gauge or smaller, all of which must load exclusively from the muzzle or cap and ball cylinder, use black powder or approved substitute only, take ball or bullet projectile only, including saboted bullets, including primitive firearms known as “in line” primitive firearms, and
+- Rifles or pistols, .44 caliber minimum, or shotguns 10 gauge or smaller, all of which must load exclusively from the muzzle, use black powder or approved substitute only, take ball, shot, or bullet projectile only, including saboted bullets.
+All of the above may be fitted with magnified scopes.

 Physically Challenged Season on Private Land

-Either-sex.
-Oct.
-5-6, 2013.
 Restricted to individuals with Physically Challenged Hunter Permit.
+Permit applications are available at regional LDWF offices.

 Areas 1, 4, 5, 6 & 9: Oct.
-26 - Nov.
-1, 2013
+29 - Nov.
+4

 Area 2: Oct.
-12-18, 2013
+8-14

 Areas 3, 7, 8 & 10: Sept.
-28 - Oct.
-4, 2013
+24-30

-Youths 17 or younger only.
 Youths must possess a hunter safety certification or proof of successful completion of a hunter safety course.
 Youths must be accompanied by one adult 18 years of age or older.
 If the accompanying adult is in possession of hunter safety certification, a valid hunting license or proof of successful completion of a hunter safety course, this requirement is waived for youths younger than 16 years of age.
 Adults may not possess a firearm.
-Youths may possess only one firearm while hunting.
-The supervising adult shall maintain visual and voice contact with the youth at all times.
-EXCEPT properly licensed youths 16-17 years old and youths 12 years old or older who have successfully completed a hunter safety course may hunt without a supervising adult.
+Youths may possess only one legal firearm while hunting.
+The supervising adult shall maintain visual and voice contact with the youth at all times, EXCEPT properly licensed youths 16-17 years old and youths 12 years old or older who have successfully completed a hunter safety course may hunt without a supervising adult.

-See Louisiana Hunting Regulations 2013-2014 for more information.
+See 2016-2017 Louisiana Hunting Regulations for more information.